rocrill/meal-generator/README.md

 * Nutrition Quiz

   * The second page of the site has a nutrition quiz which is offered as some light entertainment for the user, and to share some interesting nutrition facts which the user may not have been aware of.
 This is a multiple choice quiz in which the user is given four answer options per question.
-At the end of the quiz they click the submit button which calculates and returns their quiz score.
+At the end of the quiz they click the 'submit' button which calculates and returns their quiz score.
   * Depending on the user's quiz score, a percentage result and accompanying message and image are generated.
 For the lower-end scores (0 - 29%), the message suggests that the user may benefit from using the balance meal generator; for 30 - 59%, the user is given kudos for their respectable level of nutritional knowldege but may still benefit from the meal generator.
 For scores between 60 - 89%, the user receives a congratulations; and for scores from 90% and above, users are compared to a qualified nutritionist.
-  * Beside the 'submit' button is a refresh button which clears all of the checked radio buttons on the page as well as the result and message, if there is one displayed at that time.
+  * Beside the 'submit' button is a 'refresh' button which clears all of the checked radio buttons on the page as well as the result and message, if there is one displayed at that time.

   Desktop - Nutrition quiz: